Distributed Continuous-Time Optimization with Uncertain Time-Varying Quadratic Cost Functions: Simulation

-Consider the scenario of source seeking with multiple agents \cite{Zhang2017,Source21}.
-There are $N$ mobile agents to cooperatively search a moving acoustic source with $J$ known reference anchors around the source.
-Note that the reference anchors enable agents to locate their own positions.
-Define a matrix $Q=d\times[q_{ij}]\in\mathbb{R}^{N\times J}$ with a positive weighting coefficient $d$, where $q_{ij}=1$ if agent $i$ can obtain the position information of anchor $j$, and $q_{ij}=0$, otherwise.
-The strength of the signal received by agent $i$ located at position $x_i$ is modeled as $f_{i}(x_i,t)=a/||x_{i}-br(t)||_2^2$, $x_i\neq br(t)$, where $a\in\mathbb{R}_{++}$ and $b\in\mathbb{R}^{m\times p}$ represent power parameter and trajectory parameter matrix, respectively, and $br(t)\in\mathbb{R}^m$ represents the trajectory of moving acoustic source.
-It is required that each agent moves closer to the acoustic source and the available reference anchors.
-Thus, the local objective function of agent $i$ can be formulated as $F_i=f_i^{-1}+\sum_{j=1}^{J}p_{ij}||x_i-R_j||_2^2$, where $R_j\in\mathbb{R}^m$ represents the position of anchor $j$, and the sum of them should be minimized, i.e., $\min F(z)=\min\sum_{i=1}^{N}F_i(z)$.
+Consider the scenario of source seeking with multiple robots \cite{Zhang2017}.
+There are $N$ autonomous robots to cooperatively searching a moving acoustic source with $J$ known reference anchors around the source.
+Note that the reference anchors enable robots to locate their own positions in a weak GPS environment.
+The anchor identification matrix is defined as $Q=[q_{ij}]\in\mathbb{R}^{N\times J}$, where $q_{ij}>0$ if robot $i$ can obtain the position information of anchor $j$, and $q_{ij}=0$, otherwise.
+It is required that each robot moves closer to the acoustic source and the available reference anchors.
+Thus, the local cost function of robot $i$ can be formulated as $F_i(x_i,t)=P^{-1}(x_i,t)+\sum_{j=1}^{J}q_{ij}||x_i-R_j||_2^2$, where $R_j\in\mathbb{R}^m$ represents the position of anchor $j$, and the sum of them should be minimized, i.e., $\min_{z\in\mathbb{R}^m}\sum_{i=1}^{N}F_i(z)$.
 The optimal solution of this problem can be regarded as the estimation of the acoustic source's trajectory.
-The dynamics of agent $i$ is modeled as a simplified vehicle model \cite{Nonlinear02khalil}: